gradle/gradle/design-docs/building-and-packaging-applications-and-libraries.md

     - Publishes both the ZIP and TAR archives.
     - Generated meta-data does not include any dependency declarations.
     - Generated meta-data include details of components that have been bundled in the distribution.

+## Deprecate distribution configuration from the `application` plugin

+1. Deprecate `ApplicationPluginConvention.applicationName` and `applicationDistribution` properties.
+2. Deprecate the `installApp` task.

 # Later steps